karanikrishna/MyVedicMathematics/README.md

 # MyVedicMathematics
 This repository is dedicated to the exploration and demonstration of Vedic Mathematics principles.
-It includes techniques, examples, and algorithms derived from ancient Indian mathematical wisdom, aimed at simplifying calculations and enhancing mathematical learning
+It includes techniques, examples, and algorithms derived from ancient Indian mathematical wisdom, aimed at simplifying calculations and enhancing mathematical learning.
+Perfect for students, educators, and enthusiasts looking to master quick and efficient problem-solving methods.